 A major employer in Jackson, Ergon Refining, also known as Ergon Inc., refines, processes, transports, and markets oil and gas.
-The business started in 1954 as a small propane distributing company.
+In 1945, the business started as a propane distributing company.
 It quickly expanded into a booming business with over 2,000 employees.